altwajre/hello-akka/resources/docs/03-actors/06-fsm/README.md

   // handle it here ...
 }
 ```
-- The handlers registered with this method are stacked,
+- The handlers registered with this method are stacked.
-- so you can intersperse `onTransition` blocks with when blocks as suits your design.
+    - You can intersperse `onTransition` blocks with `when` blocks as suits your design.
-- However, all handlers will be invoked for each transition,
-- not only the first matching one.
+- However, all handlers will be invoked for each transition, not only the first matching one.
-- This is designed specifically,
-- so you can put all transition handling for a certain aspect,
+- You can put all transition handling for a certain aspect into one place.
-- into one place without having to worry about earlier declarations shadowing later ones.
+- You do not have to worry about earlier declarations shadowing later ones.
 - The actions are still executed in declaration order.

 #### Note
-- This kind of internal monitoring may be used to structure your FSM according to transitions,
+- This kind of internal monitoring may be used to structure your FSM according to transitions.
+- As in the example above:
-- so that for example the cancellation of a timer upon leaving a certain state,
-- cannot be forgot when adding new target states.
+    - The cancellation of the timer upon leaving the `Active` state cannot be forgotten when adding new target states.

 ### External Monitoring
-- External actors may be registered to be notified of state transitions,
+- External actors may be registered to be notified of state transitions.
-- by sending a message `SubscribeTransitionCallBack(actorRef)`.
+- By sending a message `SubscribeTransitionCallBack(actorRef)`.
 - The named actor will be sent a `CurrentState(self, stateName)` message immediately,
-- and will receive `Transition(actorRef, oldState, newState)` messages whenever a state change is triggered.
+- And will receive `Transition(actorRef, oldState, newState)` messages whenever a state change is triggered.

+#### Note
-- Please note that a state change includes the action of performing an `goto(S)`,
-- while already being state `S`.
+- A state change includes the action of performing an `goto(S)` while already being state `S`.
 - In that case the monitoring actor will be notified with a `Transition(ref,S,S)` message.
-- This may be useful if your FSM should react on all (also same-state) transitions.
+- This may be useful if your FSM should react on all (also **same-state**) transitions.
-- In case you’d rather not emit events for same-state transitions use `stay()` instead of `goto(S)`.
+- In case you would rather not emit events for same-state transitions use `stay()` instead of `goto(S)`.
+##

 - External monitors may be unregistered:
     - by sending `UnsubscribeTransitionCallBack(actorRef)` to the `FSM` actor.
 - Stopping a listener without unregistering: